aleksey-makarov/melf/README.md

 Names with `SecN` suffixes (`textSecN`, `shstrtabSecN`, `symtabSecN`, `strtabSecN`) are predefined section numbers that conform to the conditions stated above.

-For the sake of simplicity external symbol resolution and data section allocation were not implemented.
+For the sake of simplicity, external symbol resolution and data section allocation were not implemented.
 It requires implementation of relocation tables.
 On the other hand, the resulting code is position-independent.